Critical sets of random smooth functions on compact manifolds: Introduction

 The equality (\ref{eq: main4}) has an interesting interpretation.
 We can think of $\rho_L(\bx) |dV_g(\bx)|$ as the expected number of critical points of a random function in $\bsU_L$ inside an infinitesimal region of volume $|dV_g(\bx)|$ around the point $\bx$.
 From this point of view we see that (\ref{eq: main4}) states that \emph{for large $L$ we expect the critical points of a random function in $\bsU_L$ to be approximatively uniformly distributed}.

 We are inclined to believe that as $L\ra \infty$ the ratio

 has a finite limit $q(M,g)$.
 Such a result would show that $\eN_L$ is highly concentrated near its mean value as $L\ra \infty$.
-In \cite{N2} we prove that this is the case when $M=S^1$ and moreover, $q(S^1)\approx 0.4518....$.
-For a holomorphic counterpart of such an estimate we refer to \cite{SZ0}.
-The Riemannian case is much more challenging since we lack good general off-diagonal estimates for the spectral function.
+In \cite{N2} we proved that this is the case when $M=S^1$ and moreover, $q(S^1)\approx 0.4518....$.
+In \cite{Ntorus} we proved that a closely related concentration result is valid for all flat tori.